ktrace/pxmx-ctld/README.md

 # pxmx-ctld
-ProxMox plugun for FreeBSD/ctld iSCSI terget as backend
+ProxMox plugin for FreeBSD/ctld iSCSI target as backend

+Early beta with some known bugs.
+Not for production.